ferasaljoudi/ferasaljoudi/README.md

 </div>
 <br>

-I am a passionate software engineering student currently in my final year.
-I'm eagerly counting down to my expected graduation in April 2025.
+I am a passionate software engineering student currently in my final month.
+I'm eagerly counting down to my expected graduation at the end of April 2025.
 My journey in software engineering has been filled with learning, growth, and a deepening love for coding and problem-solving.
 On this GitHub profile, you'll find projects that showcase my skills and reflect my commitment to quality and innovation in software development.</h2>

 <h3>